After six incredible years at Mint Digital, it’s time for me to move on.

 Since then, we have been refining how we approach product development.
 Recently, we’ve been offering ‘hack weeks as a service’ to rapidly prototype digital products for the likes of Tesco, vInspired, and Universal.
 With some clients, we’re selling cycles of multidisciplinary team sprints instead of billing days.
 It’s a refreshing way to work.

-The last two years have been a crash course on every bit of product development, across funding, logistics, hardware design, electronics, manufacturing, and fulfilment, not to mention creating complementary digital products.
+The last three years have been a crash course on every bit of product development, across funding, logistics, hardware design, electronics, manufacturing, and fulfilment, not to mention designing complementary digital products.
 In hindsight, I can see we created a perfect feedback loop between products for clients and ourselves, what we learned on each side making us sharper in both.

 You can probably count the number of companies that have made such a transition on one hand.
 I count myself fortunate to have had a part in it.